Exercise After Shoulder Surgery: My No-Arm Workout Plan

 Click HERE.

 Depending on your level of fitness when you begin, you may want to do just one set of each exercise.
-My goal is to complete 3 sets of each.
+My goal was to complete 3 sets of each.
 For the leg and arm exercises, you have the option to do 3 sets of one exercise before moving on to the next, OR you can complete all of the exercises 3 times like a circuit.
 Make it work for you!

 And guess what – this plan is even great for someone who has two perfectly good arms!
 Just use both arms to do the exercises on Wednesday and Saturday.